arisAlexis/revibes-server/Readme.md

 This project started with a goal of forming a local startup in Amsterdam.
 That did not happen with the most obvious reason of having no monetization plan and we concluded it would serve better as an open platform and involve other people.
-This project can be continued of used as a base for ideas and code.
+This project can be continued or used as a base for ideas and code.

 **How can I help?**